Electric Car Rebate QLD 2026: Every Incentive Explained

 The Atto 3 Premium has a drive-away price of approximately $49,000 in Queensland after on-road costs.

-The FBT figure is the dominant one, and it scales significantly with salary — someone on $120,000 will save more than someone on $70,000.
-The stamp duty and registration figures are fixed regardless of how you finance the car.
-Running both sets of incentives is entirely legitimate: the state incentives and the federal FBT exemption are independent, and there is no rule preventing you from claiming all of them simultaneously.
+The FBT figure is the dominant one, and it scales significantly with salary - someone on $120,000 will save more than someone on $70,000.
+The registration duty concession is fixed regardless of how you finance the car.
+Running both incentives is entirely legitimate: the state duty concession and the federal FBT exemption are independent, and there is no rule preventing you from claiming both.
+There is no separate $200-per-year EV registration discount in Queensland, so it is not included here.

 QLD Rebates for Solar and Home Batteries

 Queensland’s household battery rebate program has closed and has not been replaced at the state level in 2026.
-Queensland residents looking for storage incentives should look to the federal Cheaper Home Batteries Program, which is available nationally and provides approximately $372 per kilowatt-hour off the installed cost of an eligible home battery system.
+Queensland residents looking for storage incentives should look to the federal Cheaper Home Batteries Program, which is available nationally and provides about $250 per usable kilowatt-hour on the first 14 kWh off the installed cost of an eligible home battery system, tapering for capacity above 14 kWh, after the rate stepped down on 1 May 2026.

 Heat pump hot water rebates are also available to Queensland households through a separate scheme.
 Details on current Queensland eligibility and rebate amounts are on our Queensland heat pump rebates page.